mitchandrade8/mitchandrade8/README.md

  - Linear Algebra: Priming for
  - Operating Systems: In progress!
  - Data Structures: Completed and now building projects
- - Algorithms: In-Progress + learning and building on my own
+ - Algorithms: Priming for
+ - AI: n/a
  - More coming soon ---